 Ruby’s Inn offers guided ATV tours of Bryce Canyon for either a half-hour or full hour through pine forests and along the rim of the canyon.

 You must be 16 years old to drive an ATV and 7 years old to be a passenger.

 Bryce Canyon Rodeo

-They offer a 35-minute flight over Bryce, or you can combine Bryce with the Grand Canyon, Monument Valley or Zion for 1 1/2 to four-hour flights.
+They offer a 35-minute flight over Bryce, or you can combine Bryce with the Grand Canyon, Monument Valley or Zion for 1.5-4 hour flights.